Have you been to Bremen? Have you even thought about going? You really should.

 Having a good time in Bremen on a budget is pretty do-able too, so if you want a city break that won’t send you into the dark depths of your overdraft, put it on your list.

-For a little inspiration, here’s a list of ten cool things to see, eat and do there that cost under a tenner each.
+For a little inspiration, here’s a list of ten great things to do in Bremen on a budget...

 Nothing like a good breakfast to help kick-start a love affair with a new city, and if you’re looking for one for under a tenner in Bremen, Presse Bar Cuisine is a pretty good bet.